-Safeguarding is defined as protecting children from maltreatment, preventing impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
-(Working Together to Safeguard Children, DfE, 2018, pg.6)
+Safeguarding is defined as: protecting children from maltreatment, preventing impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
+(Working Together to Safeguard Children, (DfE, 2018), p6)

 This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the whole school staff and volunteers.
-All staff should be aware of systems within their school which support safeguarding, and these should be explained to them as part of their induction.
+All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
 This should include the:

-- child protection policy, which should amongst other things also include the policy and procedures to deal with peer on peer abuse; - the behaviour policy (which should include measures to prevent bullying, including cyber bullying, prejudice-based and discriminatory behaviour; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies). - copy of Part One of Keeping children safe in education (2021) and should be signed to say it has been read and understood. - Annex A, condensed version of Part one of KCSIE (DfE 2021).
-It can be provided (instead of Part one) to those staff who do not work directly with children.
+- child protection policy, which should amongst other things also include the policy and procedures to deal with peer on peer abuse; - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - staff behaviour policy (sometimes called a code of conduct); - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

+- copy of Part One Keeping children safe in education (2021) and should be signed to say it has been read and understood. - Annex A, condensed version of Part one of KCSiE (DfE 2021).
+It can be provided (instead of Part one) to those staff who do not directly work with children.

-Purpose of a Child Protection ction Policy
+Purpose of a Child Protection Policy